 We’re less than a week away from Christmas now, and I feel like many of our holiday season traditions are already done.
 But we still have Christmas Eve to look forward to, a little bit more shopping, and I’d love to fit in some ice-skating too.

 How about you?
-What are your favorite traditions?
+What are your favorite family holiday traditions?
 The things you make sure not to miss each holiday season?
 How often do you try new possible traditions?
 Have you discovered anything this year that you want to add to the mix?
 And have your kids grown out of any traditions you used to love?
 Maybe you’ve said goodbye to Elf on the Shelf?
 I’d love to hear!